The Ultimate Guide on How to Open a Gym or Studio

 Each structure has advantages and disadvantages with regard to taxes, personal liability, transferability, admission of new owners, and investor expectations.

-Do your research and check with a lawyer to determine which is the best structure for your gym.
+Do your research and check with a lawyer to determine which is the best structure for your gym or studio.

 Start-Up Task #4: Get an Employer Identification Number (EIN)

 If your business is anything but a sole proprietorship, you’ll need to get an EIN, otherwise known as a Federal Taxpayer ID number.

 An EIN is a nine-digit number assigned by the IRS to identify taxpayers who are required to file business tax returns.